mmilch01/mask_face/README.md

 ## Summary
-Facemasking algorithm to de-identify high resolution MRI of the head.
+Facemasking algorithm to de-identify high resolution MRI of the human head.
 Earlier versions are <a href="https://download.nrg.wustl.edu/pub/FaceMasking/">here</a>.

 ## Installing as a local tool
 Environment requirements: